Sunnu48/IOT_Training/README.md

 # IOT_Training
-Basic Introductory IoT Programs to get the basic understanding of IoT functionality.
+Introductory IoT Programs to get the basic understanding of IoT functionality.